mega-ht/uCrop-n-Edit/README.md

 If you have any ideas for uCrop'n'Edit, feel free to let me know.
 I will try my best to keep this up to date.
 If you find any bugs, please add a new issue.

 # Changelog

+**4.0.0-non-native**
+- replaced native libraries with Kotlin implementations
+- added support for webp (and possibly other Android-supported image formats, but I have not tested it yet)
+- migrated AsyncTask to Kotlin Coroutines
+- updated deprecated code to modern APIs

 **3.0.9**
 - updated `compileSdk` and `targetSdk` to Android API level 35 (Android 15)